HomeEquity Bank

 HomeEquity Bank (French: Banque HomeEquity) is a Schedule 1 Canadian Chartered Bank, founded in 1986 as the Canadian Home Income Plan Corporation.
-HomeEquity Bank is the first Canadian bank to offer reverse mortgages to Canadian homeowners aged 55 and over, and is owned by private equity firm Birch Hill Equity Partners.
+HomeEquity Bank is the first Canadian bank to offer reverse mortgages to Canadian homeowners aged 55 and over.
 HomeEquity Bank originated $767 million reverse mortgages in 2018, up 26% from the previous year.
+By the end of 2022, HomeEquity Bank had grown its mortgage portfolio to over $5 Billion (Cdn.), representing an annual growth rate of 23%.

 In addition to the CHIP Reverse Mortgage, HomeEquity Bank also offers the Income Advantage loan, CHIPMax and GICs.

 History

 Origin

 The Canadian Home Income Plan Corporation was founded in 1986 in Vancouver by William Turner.
 In 2001, the Canadian Home Income Plan expanded by offering their services in Ontario and Alberta, followed by the rest of the Canadian provinces.

 In 2009, the company (then known as HomEquity Bank) became chartered and on October 13, 2009, it was recognized as a schedule one bank in Canada.